rsalmond/resume/README.md

 Worked on all aspects of customer support from liasing with technical writers to keep documentation accurate, to devising and iterating support processes, to maintaining and improving support tools and infrastructure.

-Gained familiarity with common web app components along the way such as popular message queues, app servers, frameworks (front-end and back end), middleware, virtualization and containerization tools.
+Gained familiarity with common web app components along the way such as popular message queues, app servers, frameworks (front-end and back-end), middleware, virtualization and containerization tools.

 Conducted frequent internal and external training on product use, internals, and debugging techniques.